 Employee Injuries and Illnesses

 If the injury is not serious (mild sprained ankle, etc.), the employee should contact their supervisor, and follow the injury reporting process, below.
-If the cause if the injury is a safety issue that others may injure themselves similarly (i.e., broken concrete, ice on sidewalk, missing/ loose handrail in stairwell), UM-Dearborn Police should be notified to write up an incident report.
+If the cause of the injury is a safety issue that others may injure themselves similarly (i.e., broken concrete, ice on sidewalk, missing/ loose handrail in stairwell), UM-Dearborn Public Safety should be notified to write up an incident report.
 The report will initiate corrective actions by generating a Facilities Operations work order.
 EHS will become involved when notified of the unsafe condition by the police.